Green Coffee bean may help with weight loss but it is probably not worth the risk.

-Obviously, green coffee beans have a higher level of chlorogenic acid when compared to roasted coffee beans, and green coffee does not make a good cup of coffee.
-Green coffee is another one of miracle supplement that Dr. Oz has publicized on TV as causing weight loss without the need to exercise.
+Obviously, green coffee beans have a higher level of chlorogenic acid when compared to roasted coffee beans and green coffee does not make a good cup of coffee.
+Green coffee is another one of the miracle supplements that Dr. Oz has publicized on TV as causing weight loss without the need to exercise.

 Coffee beans, green or roasted, contain two substances believed to help with weight loss.
 The beans contain both caffeine and chlorogenic acid.

 How it works: Caffeine is thought to decrease appetite and increase fat burning.
 Chlorogenic acid reportedly slows the breakdown of carbohydrates in the gut.
 I will discuss caffeine elsewhere.
 Here I want to look at green coffee bean extract (GCE).